 The Pros and Cons of Buying a Repossessed Car in the Philippines

-For example, a repossessed 2021 Toyota Vios (XE 1.3 AT) sold by a bank can cost up to ₱575,000, while a new unit usually costs ₱750,000.
+For example, a repossessed 2022 Toyota Vios sold by a bank can cost up to ₱680,000 while a new unit usually costs ₱831,000.
 Of course, the car's value has depreciated over time.
-But the ₱175,000+ savings is just too hard to pass up for someone who's just after a decent car working with a limited budget.
+But the savings worth ₱151,000 is just too hard to pass up for someone who's just after a decent car on a limited budget.

-Banks sell repossessed vehicles for much less than their worth.
-Some banks like Maybank even offer occasional promo prices.
-Banks aren't looking to make a profit from selling repos.
-They need to dispose of these second-hand cars as soon as possible to reduce the costs of storing and maintaining the vehicles.
+Banks sell repossessed vehicles for much less than their worth, even offering occasional promo prices.
+This is because they aren't looking to make a profit from selling repos.
+They just need to dispose of these second-hand cars as soon as possible to reduce the costs of storing and maintaining the vehicles.

-Repo cars are up for sale not because their condition is deteriorating, but rather, the former owners could not keep up with their loan repayments.
-That's why you're more likely to find pre-owned cars that are only a few years old with lower mileage in bank repossessions than those sold by private sellers.
-Most banks sell 2017 and 2018 models, and some even have 2021 models for sale.
+Repo cars go up for sale not because of deteriorating conditions but because the former owners could not keep up with their loan repayments.
+That's why you're likely to find bank-repossessed cars that are only a few years old with lower mileage.
+Most banks sell 2017 and 2018 models, and some even have 2021 and 2022 models for sale.

-Unlike privately sold used cars, repossessed cars are less likely to be involved in an accident, crime, or flooding.
-Also, a five-year-old repossessed car or newer may still have its manufacturer's warranty.
+Unlike privately sold used cars, repossessed cars are less likely to have been involved in an accident, crime, or flooding.
+Also, a five-year-old repossessed car may still have its manufacturer's warranty.
 That's one less thing to worry about.

-Buying a repossessed car from a bank assures you of a legal and secured transaction, as you're dealing with a reputable financial institution.
-On the other hand, buying a second-hand car from a private seller can be prone to fraud since you're dealing with a stranger.
+When buying a repossessed car from a bank, you're assured of a legal and secured transaction since you're dealing with a reputable financial institution.
+On the other hand, you might run across fraudsters when attempting to buy a second-hand car from private sellers.

 - Maybank[2]